18F/handbook/_pages/welcome-to-18f/classes/gsa-tools-equipment-and-transit.md

 [Online University (OLU)](https://gsaolu.gsa.gov/) is where you'll take mandatory trainings for federal employees.

 To register for OLU, navigate to https://gsaolu.gsa.gov.
-You'll need to be on a GSA network to reach it.
 Then follow the link, "Need help logging in to OLU..."

+_If you have trouble with that link, try https://secureauth.gsa.gov/SecureAuth138.
+This allows you to login using your ENT userid and password, with 2FA._

 ![OLU front page](/images/olu/olu1.png)